ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 Note the User-Agent string of **GET /serve.html HTTP/1.1** with my **Flare-VM** computer name in there along with the hardcoded **"Windows XP 6.1"** (*even though I am running Windows 7*) along with the host URL of **practicalmalwareanalysis.com**.

+Final note, going back to **ServiceMain** we would see that this would run the service and then sleep for 60 seconds, after which the malware would receive some data from the network and do decryption.
+I don't know much beyond that, because it is out of the scope of what I wanted to achieve here.
+However, it would be something to look into down the road.

 ## Persistence

-I did not get into persistence in this part yet, but it is good to know that this malware sample wants to be persistent and to do that it has to write a registry key at \\\HKLM\\\SYSTEM\\\CurrentControlSet\\\Services\\\IPRIP (Note: IPRIP is the default arugment).
+I did not get into persistence when I was working with this DLL, but it is good to know that this malware sample wants to be persistent and in order to do that it has to write a registry key at \\\HKLM\\\SYSTEM\\\CurrentControlSet\\\Services\\\IPRIP (Note: IPRIP is the default arugment).
 I was not able to make it persistent, at least not at this time.

 ## Summary